Sandy Heath, Camden

 Sandy Heath in winter

-The heath has an interconnected set of ponds called Iron Pan Ponds, and also known collectively as Sandy Heath Pond.
+An interconnected set of ponds in the middle of the heath is called Iron Pan Ponds** – also known collectively as Sandy Heath Pond.

 Postal district: NW3